VPN in Touch Review 2020

 Speed – Is VPN in Touch Fast?

-The server speed of VPN in Touch is really poor to say the least.
+The server speed of VPN in Touch is really poor, to say the least.
 When I connected to its Netherlands server, I received 2.40 Mbps connection speed.
 I used 24 Mbps internet connection before performing the test:

-Streaming – Does it unblock Netflix?
+Streaming – Does VPN in Touch unblock Netflix?

 VPN in Touch allows you to unblock Netflix hassle-free.
-You will have to select US server of your choice to watch your favorite TV shows or movies anonymously.
+You will have to select the US server of your choice to watch your favorite TV shows or movies anonymously.

 As I already mentioned, the VPN only offers a handful of servers in limited countries.
-Therefore, VPN in touch is not the right choice for torrenting.
+Therefore, VPN in Touch is not the right choice for torrenting.